 - · Amazon AWS cloud

 - · Microsoft Azure

-- · VMWare ESxi (6.0, 6.5)
+- VMWare ESxi (6.0, 6.5)

-- · fra.me
+- fra.me

-- · AliBaba Cloud
+- AliBaba Cloud

-- (i) Note: Backup and Restore on Azure systems is currently not supported.
+A Note: Backup and Restore on Azure systems is currently not supported.

 4.1.3 Environmental settings

 The following prerequisites apply on all platforms.
 Applying the changes may require local administrator access rights, new or changing group policy entries, or modifying services.
 Contact your local IT manager for further instructions.